pachisi456/toshi-forkdelta-bot/README.md

 # Toshi ForkDelta Bot

-This is a bot for [Toshi](https://www.toshi.org/) that utilizes the API of the decentralized exchange [ForkDelta](https://forkdelta.github.io).
+This is a bot for [Toshi](https://www.toshi.org/) that utilizes the API of [ForkDelta](https://forkdelta.github.io), a decentralized Ethereum Token Exchange with the most ERC20 listings of any exchange.
 Prices are currently updated every five minutes.
 Users can chat with ForkDelta Bot to
 * look up prices of tokens traded on ForkDelta